vwkd/code-system/src/languages/rust/data type/string.md

-## String literal
+## Literal

-- static lifetime
+- stored in binary, loaded in memory of binary
-- string stored in binary, loaded in memory of binary
+- has static lifetime